Biden will meet Zelensky at Nato summit in Lithuania as war with Russia rages on

 The president also said that Ukraine would need to make reforms in terms of “democratization” before joining the alliance.

+Earlier that day, Kremlin spokesperson Dmitry Peskov reiterated Russia’s long-running warnings against Ukraine joining Nato.

+“You know the absolutely clear and consistent position of the Russian Federation that Ukraine’s membership in Nato will have very, very negative consequences for the security architecture, the already half-destroyed security architecture in Europe,” he said, according to The Guardian.
+“And it will be an absolute danger, a threat to our country, which will require from us a sufficiently clear and firm reaction.”

-The pair last met in May at a G-7 summit in Japan.
+Presidents Biden and Zelensky last met in May at a G7 summit in Japan.

-Their discussions will likely center on US aid to Ukraine, as well as bigger-picture security guarantees.
+Their discussions will likely centre on US aid to Ukraine, as well as bigger-picture security guarantees.

 So far, the US has sent more than $76bn in aid to the Eastern European nation, according to the Council on Foreign Relations, more than $46bn of which has been military-related.